Justice for the Lakota People

 Tell Biden: Stop Line 3

-Enbridge’s Line 3 endangers the clean water and food systems of Native people — and it exacerbates the MMIW epidemic.
+The Line 3 tar sands pipeline endangers the clean water and food systems of Native people — and it exacerbates the MMIW epidemic.
 America’s ongoing genocide of Turtle Island’s Indigenous population is not acceptable.
-Stand with the Anishinaabe People.
+Support our activist partners in Minnesota at Camp Migizi (Eagle), and stand with the Anishinaabe People.
 Tell President Biden to stop Line 3.

 Winning Lakota Justice